-A reviewer points out that (i) if amalgamation of a head into another syntactically moved head affects multiple occurrences of the syntactically moved head, and (ii) if multiple occurrences of the syntactically moved head are pronounced (for some independent reason), we would expect the multiple occurrences to be morphologically identical (i.e., all occurrences should reflect the result of amalgamation).42 Two cases of verb doubling, in which the fronted verb is an infinitive and the lower verbal occurrence is inflected, may constitute potential counterexamples to this expectation.
+A reviewer points out that (i) if amalgamation of a head into another syntactically moved head affects multiple occurrences of the syntactically moved head, and (ii) if multiple occurrences of the syntactically moved head are pronounced (for some independent reason), we would expect the multiple occurrences to be morphologically identical (i.e., all occurrences should reflect the result of amalgamation).
+Two cases of verb doubling, in which the fronted verb is an infinitive and the lower verbal occurrence is inflected, may constitute potential counterexamples to this expectation.
 While we agree that the system does make this prediction, neither of these two cases involves amalgamation of a head into another syntactically moved head (as per (i) above).
 One of the relevant cases is verb doubling in Hebrew bare infinitive fronting.
-However, as demonstrated in section 4.1.4 below, the derivation of Hebrew bare infinitive fronting does not involve amalgamation of a head into another syntactically moved head (V) into another, unmoved, head (T).
+However, as demonstrated in section 4.1.4 below, the derivation of Hebrew bare infinitive fronting does not involve amalgamation of a head into another syntactically moved head; instead, it involves amalgamation of a syntactically moved head (V) into another, unmoved, head (T).
 The other relevant case is verb doubling in Russian verb fronting configurations.
-However, there is evidence that the multiple verbal occurrences in verb fronting configurations.
-However, there is evidence that the multiple verbal occurrences in verb fronting configurations the verb.
+However, there is evidence that the multiple verbal occurrences in verb fronting configurations in Russian do not form a simple movement chain; instead, they are the result of movement of a phrasal constituent that properly contains the verb.
 Consequently, Chain Reduction does not "see" the multiple verbal occurrences as occurrences of a single syntactic object and this is the reason they end up with distinct morphophonology (for details, see Harizanov and Gribanova 2017).